All Episodes

 I'll let you answer on the other side.

-All right, as we continue with Austin Goolsby, professor at Chicago's Booth School of Economics, former chairman, council of economic advisor for Barack Obama.
+All right, as we continue with Austin Goolsby, professor at Chicago's Booth School of Economics, former chairman, Council of Economic Advisor for Barack Obama.

-You're getting every weekend 60, 70 or plus people shot over a dozen killed every weekend.
+You're getting every weekend 60, 70 or plus people shot, over a dozen killed every weekend.

-To me, sounds like a war zone.
+To me, it sounds like a war zone.

-You see more interested in attacking Donald Trump than you do about solving the out-of-control violence that is hurting our fellow Americans, and I'm having a hard time dealing with your lack of empathy.
+You seem more interested in attacking Donald Trump than you do about solving the out-of-control violence that is hurting our fellow Americans.

 I don't hear it.